zefrenchwan/zefrenchwan/README.md

 * Some technical notes, about interesting topics (to me)
 * Some are ready to use, I am quite confident they might be useful or interesting
 * Some are not ready at all and I am working on it
+* Some personal ideas, about security, social networks, and AI

+## Personal research

+I am working on models, such as network science or social networks.
+Linked repository is: [Grimoire](https://github.com/zefrenchwan/grimoire)

 ## Training (not data science training, but technical skills improvement)